 One of the biggest changes lately was the EU GDPR law on data collection.
 It helps users clearly understand what data is collected by the website that is visited and asks for permission.
 If you are serving EU customers, you should learn more about GDPR and implement at least some of its practices into your website.
 You can learn more about GDPR and check your website here.

-They suggest new regulations and reward the websites who take action by giving them better search result rankings and, on the flip side, they punish those who ignore them by lowering the rankings or even removing those websites from the Google search result pages.
+They suggest new best practices and reward the websites who take action by giving them better search result rankings, and on the flip side, they punish those who ignore best practices by lowering the rankings.
+Some who game the system are simply removed (that is, banned) from the Google search result pages.

-A few things they want from magazine websites are secure website connections using HTTPS and to avoid using popups that cover more than 40% of the website on mobile devices.
+Magazine websites that use secure HTTPS website connections are favored.
+So are sites which avoid using intrusive popups that cover more than 40% of the website on mobile devices.
 Some other guidelines and suggestion from Google can be found using Google’s “Testmysite” tool.

 - Do not use spreads; mobile screens are mostly used in a vertical orientation, so it’s best to present the ads as single-page or banner ads.

 - Mobile devices do not allow autoplay, so, if you are using video, you should add a play button of use GIFs instead.

 - Use larger fonts.
 Small print might become unreadable on smaller screens.

 - Clickable elements should be intuitive.
 Design them to make it obvious where to click (if the whole ad isn’t already clickable).

 - Ad click-thru landing pages should be responsive and mobile-friendly.

 - Do not use flash: nobody will see it.
 Flash gets blocked most of the time, even on desktop devices, not to mention mobile devices.